TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 ## DHT-Groupchats Packet Protocol Specification
 This document specifies the use and structure of packets used by the DHT-Groupchats implementation.

 All packet fields are considred mandatory unless flagged as `optional`.
-The minimum size of a lossless packet is 86 bytes, and a lossy packet 78 bytes.
-The maximum size of a packet is 1400 bytes.
+The minimum size of an encrypted packet is 83 bytes for lossless and 75 bytes for lossy.
+The maximum size of an encrypted packet is 1400 bytes.

 ## Table of Contents
 - [Full Packet Structure](#headers)